ekermawi/ekermawi.github.io/README.md

 **Additional notes:**
 * Feel free to add your creative touch to the site design.
 * Keep the exercise simple.
-This is not something that should take more than four to eight hours of effort for someone familiar with the technologies, and maybe twice as long for someone who's never used git and heroku before.
+This is not something that should take more than four to eight hours of effort for someone familiar with the technologies, and maybe twice as long for someone who's never used git before.